 Cacti and other Succulents serve admirably for accent plants in the modern landscape.

 For the traditional house, whose facade consists of a balanced arrangement of doors and windows, a balanced foundation planting with soft lines serves best.

 But for the strictly contemporary house where horizontal and vertical lines predominate, the planting should repeat and accentuate these lines, rather than soften or blur them.

-One interesting way to create a landscape accent using succulents is by taking an old outdoor water fountain and convert it into a Succulent planter.
+One interesting way to create a landscape accent using succulents is by taking an old outdoor water fountain and converting it into a Succulent planter.

 Succulent Pests And Diseases

 There are several pests and diseases that attack Cacti and other Succulents, but all are easily controlled.
 The best way, of course, is to prevent their occurrence.

 The easiest way to get an infestation is the indiscriminate collection of specimens from sources that are careless with their succulent pests and disease control.